Numeric.Probability.Game.Event

-A module containing the central type of the library, EventM
+A module containing the central type of the library, EventM, and various

 related helper functions.